Configuring OAuth Authentication

 • The OAuth profile is enabled.

-• The broker is restarted.
+• The event broker is restarted.

 Once every jwks-refresh-interval, the event broker will refresh the set of keys.
 If the event broker attempts to refresh the key and the request fails, the following retries are performed: